 HIV vaccine development has been humbling.
 For years, researchers chased neutralising antibodies as the obvious correlate—after all, they work for most viral vaccines.
 But HIV is different.
 The virus mutates rapidly, hides from antibodies, and attacks the very immune cells meant to fight it.

 Some HIV vaccine candidates actually increased infection risk in people who developed certain antibody responses—a correlate of risk in the wrong direction.
-The STEP trial and Phambili trial in 2007 provided devastating examples: certain immune responses predicted higher infection rates, not lower.
+The STEP trial and Phambili trial in 2007 provided devastating examples: the vaccine appeared to increase HIV infection risk in certain subgroups, particularly in men who were uncircumcised and had pre-existing immunity to the adenovirus serotype 5 vector used in the vaccine.
+Both trials were immediately halted and participants were counseled about the possibility that the vaccine may have enhanced susceptibility to HIV infection.

 Key references : Gray et al. (2010) reviewed the STEP/Phambili trial failures; Haynes et al. (2012) analysed immune correlates in the modestly successful RV144 trial.